Upgrade to remove ads

 Severe memory loss.

-Loss of memory, especially for episodic information; backward-acting amnesia. (boxers/ blow to head) People can't remember their past
+Loss of memory, especially for episodic information; backward-acting amnesia.

 The gradual, physical process of converting new long-term memories into stable, enduring long-term memory codes.